cite-network/protocol/README.md

 Society

 Creativity is a social behavior.
 Though we mythologize the solitary creative genius, for the most part creativity a conversation between the influencer and influenced.
 This conversation is in a very real sense beautiful and also sacred.
-But at the same time any good willed influenced person must see the value and moral imperitive of recognition to maintain this beautiful and sacred conversation, for a variety of reason it is almost never given unless legally compelled.
+But at the same time any good willed influenced person must see the value and moral imperitive of recognition to maintain this beautiful and sacred conversation, for a variety of reason it is almost never given unless legally or socially compelled.
 Why is this?

 I submit that the are 4 reason for this: